Meet The Crew

 I believe we are caretakers of the planet & each other.
 My goal in life is to contribute to that by providing a work environment where people can grow & develop their craft & where I can practice sustainability while utilizing that same craft.
 Pursuing these goals is where a lot of my personal joy & fulfillment come from.

-Outside of Eco Woodworks, I'm a member of the Cherokee tribe, a partner to the most beautiful woman I know, & a father to two wonderful boys.
-Having a family is one of the greatest privileges in my life.
+Outside of Eco Woodworks, I'm a member of the Cherokee tribe & a father to two wonderful boys.
+Having such a wonderful family is one of the greatest privileges in my life.

 In Shop Lead